Why did Jesus choose 12 disciples?

 James of Alphaeus was Matthew’s brother, and their father’s name was Alphaeus.

 Judas Thaddaeus was the brother of St. James the Younger, a relative of the Lord Jesus Christ.
 He was one of the 12 apostles.
 He preached the Gospel in Judea, Samaria, Idumea, Syria, Mesopotamia, and Libya.

 Simon, the Zealot, is also called Nathanael.
 He left his home, his parents, and his bride for the heavenly Bridegroom.
 He preached in Mauritania, Africa, and Britain, where he also gave his soul, being crucified and buried.

 Matthias was numbered among the Holy Apostles in place of Judas, the Salesman, and preached Christ in outermost Ethiopia.

 John is the most beloved apostle.
 John is the disciple whom Jesus loved the most.
 His closeness to the Lord is suggested in John 13:23: “One of the disciples, the one whom Jesus loved, was sitting at table lying on Jesus’ breast.”
 Over the centuries, Christian art has depicted this scene, describing John as a young man who often leaned on the arms of the Savior.
 This is the origin of his unique title, John the Beloved.
 But his witness and mission reveal aspects of discipleship that we can all have.

-John was a leading member of Jesus’ first Twelve Apostles, someone who had a close personal relationship with the Saviour.
-And who fulfilled important roles such as His witness.
+John was a leading member of Jesus’ first Twelve Apostles and had a close personal relationship with the Saviour.
+And who fulfilled essential roles such as His witness.

 How did the apostles die?